Registration number 314

 She was bought by the Isle of Wight Pleasure Boat Company in 2000 and ran pleasure trips on the Solent and to Southampton; she also went on private hire to the Classic Boat Museum at Newport, Isle of Wight.
 She later moved to Plymouth where she cruised with a passenger capacity of 159.
 Apart from excursions around the Dockyard and to the rivers Yealm and Tamar and to Looe, she ran a regular service to Cawsand between May and September.
 She also offered charter trips.

-In 2005, she was bought by a new owner and transferred to Norfolk where she operated as a trip boat on the Norfolk Broads until about 2013.
+In 2005, she was bought by the Reedham & Gorleston Steam Packet Company and transferred to Norfolk where she operated as a trip boat on the Norfolk Broads until about 2013.
+The company is no longer operating.
+She is now based at Oulton Broad, near Lowestoft, Suffolk.
+She sank at her moorings in 2022.
+She may have been owned at some point by Waveney River Tours.

 Sources